Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_28b

 We experience her past by way of flashbacks.
-Alison has a history of emotional distress, and two suicide attempts, once as a teenager, after she saw her father’s sexual antics— a bacchanalian orgy— explicitly ménage à trois scene with assumed ladies of ill repute and then sometime after Michael’s wife apparently committed suicide though detective Gatz (Eli Wallach) has been daunting him since it happened, believing Michael had something to do with her untimely death.
+Alison has a history of emotional distress, and two suicide attempts, once as a teenager, after she saw her father’s sexual antics, a bacchanalian orgy, an explicitly ménage à trois sequence with assumed ladies of ill repute.
+And then, sometime after Michael’s wife apparently committed suicide, though detective Gatz (Eli Wallach) has been dogging him since it happened, believing Michael had something to do with her untimely death.
 It might turn out to be murder!

 capturfiles_19